Montana Archery Whitetail Deer Hunting Trips

 Success Rates: Our success ratio with bows average above 65% with close to 100% shot opportunities.
 Average field dressed weights on our harvested bucks continue to be in the 160lb - 180lb range.
 Check out our photo gallery for some truly impressive Montana whitetails taken on our leases and note the body size of some of these bucks.

 Your Hunt: Once hunters arrive in camp, each whitetail deer hunter will be assigned to a ranch and can hunt that ranch through the week.
-Bow hunters will be placed in our archery only areas which covers roughly 90% of the river bottom on our leases.
+Bow hunters will be placed in our river bottom leases.
 Gun hunters will be placed in our gun hunting areas.
 All stands on every ranch will provide opportunities on one day or another.
 We are strongly focused on increasing opportunities for our hunters.
 New stands are set up to adapt to conditions that develop from year to year and week to week.
 You are not restricted to the same stand day after day, under the right conditions, giving each stand a chance to produce for you usually pays off big.
 These are wild free roaming whitetails and different bucks will be passing by these stands with each new day.
 Being patient is certainly hard when hunting is narrowed down to a weeks period of time.
 Rest assure that your guide will do everything within his knowledge and experience to allow you to harvest your buck within your weeks hunt.
 You will be placed according to wind direction, pre-week & current observations, crop rotation, up-to-date buck sightings, past travel recurrence such as yearly travel corridors as in fence lines, field edges, points, & river bottom bottlenecks.
 Hunters will benefit from long distance scouting by the guides after hunters are dropped off to pin point new buck (daylight) travel patterns that are changing and can be adapted too quickly under the right conditions.

 Our Ranches: We lease some of the best whitetail deer habitat in southwestern Montana.
 We are continually managing these ranches to produce a healthy deer herd and lots of trophy class whitetail bucks.
 Each ranch varies in size and contains several hundred acres of river bottom mixed with cottonwoods, poplars, aspens, some agriculture, thick bedding areas, and lots of whitetail deer.
 With this much diversity in such a small area, It's no accident that Montana continues to produce solid Pope & Young bucks.
 Whitetails have everything they need to grow big here on our leases.
 With low hunting pressure, quality food, and lots of quality habitat, we will continue to produce big bucks like the ones you see in our photo gallery.
 Every ranch we lease has pope and young trophy whitetail deer on them.
 We do not over hunt anyone of our ranches.
-Our river bottom whitetail ranches are limited to 1 hunter per week.
 Within each ranch, areas are carefully rotated to assure hunters are hunting fresh areas each week for a quality hunting experience.
 Whitetail patterns are changing throughout the fall hunting season.
 If we feel the need to move you, rest assure it is for the better as we will continue to place you in the most productive areas to provide you with an opportunity at a trophy class whitetail deer during your hunt.

 Antler Restrictions: I firmly believe a trophy is in the eye of the beholder, and a bow hunting trophy is simply that, a trophy that creates a memory that will last a lifetime.
 Although, we still suggest that you restrain from harvesting a young buck.
 We do have a 115" minimum here at Montana Whitetails as proper buck management is vital to the success of our future clients, and business goals.
 A buck is just reaching its potential at 3.5 years of age and is most evident at 4 and 5.
 It is our intent to give each one of our clients an opportunity at a buck of this size or larger.
 This will assure our age structure of mature bucks to be sustained for years to come and to give future bow hunters the same rewards of harvesting a mature trophy Montana whitetail buck as you have today.